jadecobra/python_tdd_exercises/source/data_structures/dictionaries/calculator_vi.rst

 I keep editing ``makePythonTdd.sh`` or ``makePythonTdd.ps1`` when I start a new project.
 I want to automate the process so that I call the program and it does all the steps for me when I give it the name of the project, so I never have to edit the file again.

-:ref:`Would you like to know how to make a Python Test Driven Development environment automatically with variables?<make_tdd_automatically_w_variables>`
+:ref:`Would you like to know how to make a Python Test Driven Development environment automatically with variables?<how to make a test driven development environment part 3>`

 ----